DataDog/integrations-extras/aporia/README.md

 ### Installation

-First, you'll need an Aporia account.
-Visit [Aporia][1] to create your account.
+First you'll need an Aporia account.
+Visit [Aporia][1] for more info and to book a demo.
 Once an account is available, [login to your Aporia account][2], then visit the Aporia integrations page and add a Datadog integration.
-You'll be requested to provide your Datadog API key to grant Aporia the necessary permissions to your Datadog account.
+This guides you through the Datadog OAuth2 flow to grant Aporia the necessary permissions to your Datadog account.

 ### Configuration